CDLUC3/docker-tutorial/session1/run.java.md

 {% include nav.html %}

-In this exercise, we will write a java container that will insert data into the MySql container.
+In this exercise, we will create a java container that will insert data into a MySql container.

 ## Create a Docker Network
 In order for the java container to find the mysql container they will both need to be run in the same docker network.